-The person in charge of Music at Grange Primary Academy is Mrs Meek.
+The Music Lead at Grange Primary Academy is Mrs Meek.

 Music makes an important contribution to the life of every school and should be celebrated, promoted and encouraged.
 A high-quality music education can improve self-confidence, behaviour and social skills as well as improve academic achievement across the curriculum.
 And while music touches the lives of all young people, the disadvantaged can benefit most.
 This is why we ensure all children have access to learning and making music as part of their broad and balanced curriculum at Grange.